sean01zhang/window-switcher/README.md

 # Window Switcher for macOS (Work in Progress)

-Window Swittcher is a simple searchable window switcher for macOS.
+Window Switcher is a simple searchable window switcher for macOS.

 ## Usage